grisov/NVDA_Volume_Adjustment/README.md

 The "Update" button is used to scan all audio devices on the system and display updated information.
 And all checked elements are remain as marked.
 "Clear" button - uncheck all checked elements and removes obsolete items.

+### Using default keyboard shortcuts
+If you don't planning to use all the features of the add-on.
+In the settings panel, you can disable the default key combinations for all available functions.
+Then you can assign your own keyboard shortcuts through the standard NVDA "Input Gestures..." dialog only for those functions that interest you.

 ## Contributions
 We are very grateful to everyone who made the effort to develop, translate and maintain this add-on:
 * Dang Manh Cuong - Vietnamese translation;